Choosing the best fishing line for trout can make all the difference between landing that big brown/rainbow or not.

-Correctly evaluating which is the best trout fishing line is not too difficult once you understand the differences between them:
+Correctly evaluating which line is not too difficult once you understand the differences between them:

 Our top recommendation is Berkley Trilene XL monofilament, Trilene XL casts extremely well especially on very light setups when using 4lb or 6lb and also has one of the best knot strength of any mono we have ever fished.

 If you are looking for a fluorocarbon for jigging and light bait rigs then Seaguar Invizx is one of the lowest visibility lines around and is very abrasion resistant.

 The number one choice for best fishing line for trout is definitely mono.